 With the iPhone however, users saw the potential in the OS and the hardware, and worked to break Apple’s limitations and make it fit what they wanted it to do.
 With the JooJoo, users see the potential in the hardware and throw away the OS, leaving yet another Atom-based unit struggling under the weight of Mac OS or a full-fat Linux distro – or even Windows crammed into that 4GB SSD.
 All of which are invariably flawed, slow and pointless exercises in the real world.
 Fusion Garage is heading in the right direction but it hasn’t had time to get there yet.

-As long as the myth of the web browser-based UI continues to deliver poor battery life and a substandard user experience, the excellent hardware platform will be little more than a footnote in computing history’s latest saga.
+As long as the myth of the web browser-based UI continues to deliver poor battery life and a substandard user experience, great hardware platforms will be little more than a footnote in computing history’s latest saga.
+Just a few years after JooJoo and Fusion Garage were long forgotten, ChromeOS achieved more success – but it’s amazing how dominant Windows 10, iOS (iPad OS) and Android are on netbooks even now.